jebeom/jebeom.github.io/_pages/about.md

 Welcome to my Tech Blog!

-This is Jebeom Chae who wants to become an expert in the development of Sensor Fusion systems or Autonomous Driving.
-I'm an **proactive student**, and I also hope to grow up with my collegues.
+This is Jebeom Chae, who wants to become an expert in the fields of Robotics or Autonomous Driving.
+I'm a **proactive student**, and I also hope to grow up with my collegues.

 I start my blog to record and share what I have learned.